Nek5000/NekDoc/source/tutorials/multi_rans.rst

 inlet surface with its boundary ID, ``id_face.eq.2``.

 Temperature flux must also be assigned in ``userbc`` on the pin surface walls.
 As mentioned earlier, non-dimensional unit heat flux is assigned from half axial length of the bundle (``zmid``).
-A smoothed flux profile is imposed using ``tanh`` step function as shown.
+A smoothed axial flux profile is imposed using ``tanh`` step function as shown.
 Flux on all remaining walls is zero.

 ..............................
 SIZE file
 ..............................

-The ``SIZE`` file used for this tutorial is inlcuded in the provided tar file.
+The ``SIZE`` file used for this tutorial is included in the provided tar file.
 The user needs to ensure that the auxiliary fields specified in the SIZE file is at minimum ``ldimt=3`` for RANS.
 Further, ``nsessmax`` must be set to 2 for ``NEKNEK`` simulation.
 Other details on the contents of the ``SIZE`` file can be found :ref:`here<case_files_SIZE>`.